 This includes Harmony (who's my freeform-RP PC, and who's listed in the Cast of Characters under my name).
 It makes sense that she'd also block Harmony from her posts while she's trying to evade administrator attention ... but makes a lot less sense when she's joining threads (which include Harmony) with the apparent intent of RPing.

-.
+In fact, over the weekend, someone replied to her post and quoted it.
 I haven't directly checked, but I don't think her obfuscation code extends to other people's posts.
 So the thread is a ticking time bomb of accidental exposure.
 (Even if that particular reply is harmless, how long can we keep RPing past each other, when she's visiting Fillydelphia because of Harmony?)